Spencer Shrader converts from 45 yards after penalty on 60-yard miss and Colts beat Broncos 29-28

 Trailing by two with 3:15 left, the Colts played conservatively on their final drive, with Jonathan Taylor running the ball seven times and Daniel Jones throwing only one pass.
 Those plays netted 26 yards and set up Shrader’s attempt from the Colts logo at midfield that missed short and right.

 But Dondrea Tillman was flagged for leverage — using a teammate to vault himself into the air to try to block the kick.
-The 15-yard personal-foul penalty put Indy well within Shrader’s range, and he easily converted his fifth field goal of the game.
+Broncos coach Sean Payton didn't quibble with the call after the game.

+Shrader has made all nine of his field-goal attempts this season, including five on Sunday.

+The Colts celebrated by lifting Shrader into the air as coach Shane Steichen pumped his fist while running onto the field.
+Steichen was still out of breath at his postgame news conference.

+“It's electric in there right now,” Steichen said, referring to the locker room.
+“To win a game like that — Spencer did a hell of a job finishing it there with the kick.
+We found a way to do it.”

+Taylor had 25 carries for 165 yards and one TD catch, and he posted his 25th 100-yard game to break a tie with Hall of Famer Eric Dickerson for the second-most in franchise history.

-Jones went 23 of 34 for 316 yards and a touchdown.
-He also scored on a 1-yard run in his second start with the Colts.
-It was his first 300-yard game since throwing for 321 yards on Sept.
-17, 2023, for the New York Giants.
+Jones had another efficient performance, avoiding any turnovers in his second Colts start.
+He was 23 of 34 for 316 yards, one TD pass and one TD run — his first 300-yard game since Sept.
+17, 2023 for the New York Giants.

-Taylor finished with 25 carries for 165 yards, caught a TD pass and posted the 25th 100-yard game of his career, breaking a tie for second in franchise history with Hall of Famer Eric Dickerson.
+Indy's defense stiffened after allowing J.K.
+Dobbins to score on a 5-yard TD run early in the third quarter to give Denver a 28-20 lead.
+The Colts snuffed out one scoring chance with Cam Bynum's interception inside their 10-yard line and only needed the field goal to win because Wil Lutz's 42-yard try clanked off the right upright with 3:15 to play.

+The crazy finish epitomized the oddities of a game featuring two offenses that, at times, moved the ball at will against two of last week’s stingiest defenses.
+Denver had the only three punts of the game.
+Indy avoided punting for the second straight week, marking the first time in the Super Bowl era a team has done that in the first two games of a season.

+The Washington Commanders didn't punt in Weeks 2 and 3 last year.

 Bo Nix finished 22 of 30 for 206 yards with three TDs — all in the first half — and one interception for Denver (1-1).
 Troy Franklin had a touchdown catch and finished with career bests of eight catches for 89 yards.
-J.K.
-Dobbins rushed 14 times for 76 yards and a score.
+Dobbins rushed 14 times for 76 yards.

-But the Broncos couldn't put it away after moving to the Colts 24-yard line late in the fourth quarter.
-Wil Lutz clanked a 42-yard field goal off the right upright to set up the Colts' final drive.

-It was a surprisingly high-scoring game from two defenses that were among the stingiest in the league last week.
-There were only three punts, all by Denver.
-Indy avoided punting for the second straight week, matching a feat the Washington Commanders achieved in Weeks 2 and 3 last season.

 Stopped, finally